 Whether we think about it or not, we’re always putting ourselves at risk when we leave home, and it’s a great time to teach our kids to be aware of that.

-Deciding on general safety rules before leaving home can keep the conversation conscious, calm, and comfortable, which is better than reacting in panic and instilling fear.
+Deciding on general safety rules before leaving home can keep the conversation conscious, calm, and comfortable, better than reacting in panic and instilling fear.

 Thankfully, there are many drive-through and curbside restaurant services with healthy options.

-We will sometimes indulge in a take out vegan pizza, park the car, and eat right out of the box.
-We still make it a family meal experience by cranking up the music or a favorite show on one of our laptops to have our own pizza party.
-Not to mention, the delicious smell of pizza filling the car.
+We will sometimes indulge in a take-out vegan pizza, park the car, and eat right out of the box.
+We still make it a family meal experience by cranking up the music or a favorite show on one of our laptops to have our pizza party.
+Not to mention the delicious smell of pizza filling the car.
 Mmmmm mmm mm.

-If you decide to eat in, call ahead of time and make sure it’s a reputable spot that focuses on safety.
+If you decide to eat in, call ahead of time and ensure it’s a reputable spot that focuses on safety.
 Wear masks, distance yourself, use disposable gloves and hand sanitizer, and keep your interaction with others and touching common surfaces to a minimum.